Florence, Italy

 Cathedral of Santa Maria del Fiore from the street in Florence Italy

-Look here for a map of our favorite places in Florence!
+Look at a map of our favorite places in Florence!